 The merit-based Urban Scholars Program is designated for, but not limited to, graduates from high schools in the greater Milwaukee area who are first generation or low income.
 Our preference is to continue to select phenomenal applicants who are first-generation college-goers and show financial need, but it is not a deal-breaker.
 Citizenship has no bearing on the awarding of this scholarship.

-The Urban Scholars award guarantees that a student's state and Marquette gift assistance cover all tuition costs for each year of the recipient's years of undergraduate program (or 10 semesters), provided that the student remain in good academic standing.
+The Urban Scholars award guarantees that a student's state and Marquette gift assistance cover all tuition costs for four years (eight semesters) of the scholar’s undergraduate program through completion of their first undergraduate degree, provided that the student remains in good academic standing.
 The award is based on academic merit, demonstrated financial need and sustained leadership in service.

 The first Urban Scholars class entered Marquette in fall 2007.
 Since 2007, Urban Scholars have been true citizens of the Marquette, Milwaukee and global communities.
 More than 20% of our scholars have completed individual research with a faculty mentor directly or through the Ronald E. McNair Scholars Program.
 More than 40% of scholars have been on student organization executive boards or founding members.
 More than 20% of our scholars have been initiated into our Greek communities (National Panhellenic Council, Multicultural Greek Council, National Panhellenic Conference and the Inter-Fraternity Council).
 In addition, Urban Scholars have studied abroad in South America, Europe, Asia and Africa while also engaging in the Les Aspin Center for Government and various service projects throughout Milwaukee and the country.